jmmastey/level_up_exercises/overlord/NOTES.md

 ### A Component-ized Bomb

 I'm now at the point where I really, really need this bomb to be modular, the trigger in particular being just one part of it.
 This will impact the screens (to some extent) and thus the routes.

+### Moderate Styling

+At this point in the process, my client and I decided it would be worth it to spend some time on the interface aspects of the bomb provisioning application.
+Some of this styling was going to have an impact on the trigger mechanism, in particular.
+The idea was to limit the modality of the trigger mechanism by providing a keypad style interface.